 I write this recipe only as a guide for you.
 Please feel free to omit any vegetables, spices, or herbs that you don’t find appealing and add anything that you have in your fridge that you love and needs to be used.
 I’ve learned that there are no precise measurements with bone broth.
 Let your tastebuds be your guide.

 Here are a few important points I learned when researching how to make and store bone broth.

 Roasting.
 Roasting the veggies and bones beforehand.
 This step is not optional in my opinion.
 I feel that it gives a deep flavor to the broth by caramelizing the bones.
 You can even scrape the brown bits from the bottom of the pan and add them to the slow cooker.

 Blanching.
 Many recommend blanching the bones before roasting and boiling.
-I chose not to do this.
+I choose not to do this.
 However, if you’re interested its supposed to remove any impurities from the bones.
-Since I used organic, grass-fed beef bones this wasn’t a big concern to me.

 Salt.
 The only time that I used salt in this recipe was when I sprinkled on the veggies before I roasted them.
 I was unsure on how much to add and I found that adding it to each cup as I drink it works just fine.

 Apple Cider Vinegar.
 If you’re not a fan of the pungent smell and taste of ACV, don’t worry you definitely won’t be able to taste it in the broth.
 It helps dissolve the cartilage and bring out the nutrition from the marrow.